 Other Cars to Consider

-2021 Toyota Corolla– The longtime rivalry with Toyota lives on with the Corolla for 2021.
+2021 Toyota Corolla– The longtime rivalry with Toyota lives on with the Corolla.
 These two butt heads in both reliability and affordability, but the Civic is a better driver’s car.

 2021 Hyundai Elantra– The Elantra springs out of obscurity and into the limelight with an all-new model.
 Improved styling and driving dynamics make this one to watch in the small, affordable car segment.

 2021 Nissan Sentra– Nissan is surprising critics with both styling and driving performance.
 The Sentra gets design language cues from its larger siblings and a surprising boost in the drivability area with the all-new model.

 Used Honda Civic– If a less expensive car is required, look no further than Honda, just a year or more earlier.
 A used Civic with low miles and a CPO warranty will outperform most new cars in the category.

 Used Honda Accord– Spending the same amount of money on a slightly older but better equipped or larger model is a great option.
 The Accord wins award after award for reliability and resale values and is always worth a look.

 Will there be a Honda Civic with a manual transmission?

 The new Civic sedan will not be available with a manual transmission.
 However, the upcoming Civic Si and Type R models will be available exclusively with a manual gearbox.

 When does the 2022 Honda Civic go on sale?